Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Systematics in the extraction of nucleon matrix elements

 \section{Systematics in the extraction of nucleon matrix elements}

 There are four challenges to high precision calculations of nucleon charges and form factors (or their primitives, the ground state matrix elements) at a given value of $\{a, M_\pi, M_\pi L\}$.
 The first and key challenge is the exponentially decreasing signal-to-noise in all nucleon correlation functions---the signal falls off as $e^{-(M_N-1.5M_\pi)\tau}$ with increase in the source-sink separation $\tau$.
 As shown in Fig.~\ref{fig:2ptCOMP}, with $O(2\hbox{--}6 \times 10^5)$ measurements, a good signal in the two-point functions extends to $\sim 2$~fm.
 Similarly, in the three-point functions, it extends to $\sim 1.5$~fm as illustrated in Figs.~\ref{fig:gAcomp},~\ref{fig:gScomp} and~\ref{fig:gTcomp}.
-At $\sim 1.5$~fm, ESC is still significant in all three-point functions as shown in appendices~\ref{sec:compgAST},~\ref{sec:AFFESC},~\ref{sec:compAFF}, and~\ref{sec:TcompVFF}.
-As a result, one has to balance statistical and systematic errors when making fits to control ESC.
+At $\sim 1.5$~fm, ESC is still significant in all three-point functions as shown in Appendixes~\ref{sec:compgAST},~\ref{sec:AFFESC},~\ref{sec:compAFF}, and~\ref{sec:TcompVFF}.
+As a result, for given fixed statistics, one has to balance statistical uncertainty against a systematic bias due to the values of $\tau$ picked to control ESC.

 The second challenge is determining all the excited states that contribute significantly to a given three-point function and isolating their contribution by making fits to a truncated spectral decomposition---a sum of exponentials as shown in Eqs.~\eqref{eq:2pt} and~\eqref{eq:3pt}.
-While the contribution of a given excited state is exponentially suppressed by its mass gap, we are, however, confronted by a tower of low-lying multi-hadron excited states starting with $N(\bm p=0) \pi(-\bm p)$, $N(\bm p) \pi(-\bm p)$, $N({\bm 0})\pi({\bm 0})\pi({\bm 0})$.
-For $M_\pi = 135$~MeV, the tower, as a function of $\bm p$, starts at $\approx 1200$~MeV, and gets arbitrarily dense as $\bm{p} \to 0$.
+While the contribution of a given excited state is exponentially suppressed by its mass gap, we are, however, confronted by a tower of low-lying multihadron excited states starting with $N(\bm p=0) \pi(-\bm p)$, $N(\bm p) \pi(-\bm p)$, $N({\bm 0})\pi({\bm 0})\pi({\bm 0})$.
+On $M_\pi = 135$~MeV ensembles, the tower, as a function of $\bm p$, starts at $\approx 1200$~MeV, and gets arbitrarily dense as $\bm{p} \to 0$.
 Thus, the suppression of excited-state contributions due to the mass gap is smaller than in mesons and decreases as $M_\pi \to 0$ and $\bm p \to 0$.
-In short, possible contributions of the many multi-hadron states that lie below the first two radial excitations N(1440) and N(1710) need to be evaluated.
+In short, possible contributions of the many multihadron states that lie below the first two radial excitations, N(1440) and N(1710), need to be evaluated.

 It is typical to reduce the contributions of excited states by smearing the delta-function source used to generate the quark propagators.
 We use the gauge-invariant Wuppertal method~\cite{Gusken:1989ad} with parameters given in Table~\ref{tab:cloverparams} in Appendix~\ref{sec:compQ2}.
 However, in this approach, one does not have detailed control over the size of the coupling to a given excitation since there is only one tunable parameter, the smearing size given by $\sigma$ in Table~\ref{tab:cloverparams}.
 Second, for a given three-point function, couplings to certain states can get enhanced.
 A case in point is the contribution of the $N(\bm p=0) \pi(-\bm p)$ and $N(\bm p) \pi(-\bm p)$ states in the axial channel as discussed in Sec.~\ref{sec:AFF}.